Updated on / dernière mise à jour : 06/10/2023

 7) By doing so, you now "zipped" back your app to a standard .apk file, which also includes the files you added to the asset folder.
 Copy this new .apk file back to your desktop…

 8) You will now have to use a program called JarSigner in order to sign your .apk file.
-It is notably included to Java version 184.108.40.206 and that is the version that I use (Jarsigner may not be included to later versions of Java though).
-Hence, you can download Java 220.127.116.11 from https://filehippo.com/download_jre_32/14872/.
+It is notably included to Java version 126.96.36.199 and that is the version that I use (Jarsigner may not be included to later versions of Java though).
+Hence, you can download Java 188.8.131.52 from http://filehippo.com/download_jre_32/14872/.
 Once this Java version is downloaded and installed to your computer, you will have to open a command prompt terminal and locate the Jarsigner program.
-In my computer, it is under Java’s bin folder… c:/Program Files/Java/jdk1.6.0_45/bin/… Another way to do it, since it is important to keep an updated version of Java on your computer, could be to install Sejda PDF Desktop on your PC (free version) instead; this program also includes JarSigner (under the folder C:\Program Files\Sejda PDF Desktop\resources\vendor\java\bin).
+In my computer, it is under Java's bin folder… c:/Program Files/Java/jdk1.6.0_45/bin/… Another way to do it, since it is important to keep an updated version of Java on your computer, could be to install Sejda PDF Desktop on your PC (free version) instead; this program also includes JarSigner (under the folder C:\Program Files\Sejda PDF Desktop\resources\vendor\java\bin).

 9) Once in the bin folder (and always in your command terminal), type: jarsigner -verbose -sigalg MD5withRSA -digestalg SHA1 -keystore android.keystore C:LocationOfYourDesktopNameOfYourFile.apk androidkey (i.e.: jarsigner -verbose -sigalg MD5withRSA -digestalg SHA1 -keystore android.keystore C:UsersRobDesktopTest.apk androidkey)… N.B.: remember that your android.keystore file must also be included to this particular bin folder; your apps' android.keystore file can be downloaded from your app creation platform (ie.: MIT's app inventor 2).
 If this file is not placed under the bin folder, the command simply won't work.

 10) Jarsigner will ask for your keystore passphrase… by default, the AI keystore passphrase (or password) is "android".
 Your .apk is now signed.
 Bravo.